cognitect-labs/transducers-java/README.md

 ITransducer<String, Long> stringifyOdds = filterOdds.comp(stringify);
 ```

-The transducer `stringifyOdds` is a transformation stack that will be applied by a process to a series of input elements.
-Each function in the stack is performed before the operation it wraps.
+The transducer `stringifyOdds` is a transformation stack that will be applied by a process to a series of input elements:

 ```java
 transduce(stringifyOdds, addString, new ArrayList<String>(), longs(10));